pyTharun/D-Synergy/README.md

 ## 📜 License

 This project is intended for academic and educational purposes.
-A formal open-source license can be added as the project is finalized.